The Amsterdams: Winds Apart and the preparations for the new album (2013–present)

 In October, the band headlined day one of the Romanian fEAST Festival in the Borderline in London.
-In December, they played in Control as opening act for the Russian band Motorama and received a nomination for the Best Romanian Rock Band at Maximum Rock Awards.
+In December, they played in Control and received a nomination for the Best Romanian Rock Band at Maximum Rock Awards.

 On December 27, 2014, The Amsterdams played their first show in Phoenix, Mumbai, at the start of their first tour in India.
 Afterwards, they headlined the Mood Indigo Festival 2014, Mumbai as part of the International Music Festival, sold out the Blue Frog, Mumbai and the B-Flar in Bangalore and finished with a headlining show on the second day of the Saarang Festival (Chennai).

-The band announced the release of a new single in the spring of 2015.
-Their next studio album was expected to be released in the fall of the same year; however, both releases ended up being postponed.

 In May, The Amsterdams opened for Roxette along with Swedish band Eskobar; the concert took place at Arenele Romane, in Bucharest.

 During the summer of 2015, The Amsterdams performed at various festivals and cultural events, such as Music Travel Folk Festival in Timișoara, Indirekt Festival (Croatia), Natura Fest, Copacul cu Cărți and Grădina cu Filme.

-On October 30 2015, The Amsterdams released a new song, called „The Great Fire”, during a concert which took place at Bounce Club, in Bucharest.
+On October 30 2015, The Amsterdams released a new song, called "The Great Fire", during a concert which took place at Bounce Club, in Bucharest.
 Following the Colectiv nightclub fire, which took place the same evening, The Amsterdams posted a message on Facebook, announcing their intention to donate money to the victims of the fire and their families, as well as their participation to the protests that started as a reaction to the tragedy.

-Eternity for Dummies 2016-present)
+Eternity for Dummies (2016–present)

-On the 12th of April 2016 the band released their 4th full-length studio record, called „Eternity for Dummies” during a sold out concert in Control Club in Bucharest.
-The record was released on Universal Music Romania with the 2nd single release called „Arrows” after which the band went on a club tour throughout Romania.
+On 12 April 2016 the band released their 4th full-length studio record, called "Eternity for Dummies" during a sold out concert in Control Club in Bucharest.
+The record was released on Universal Music Romania with the 2nd single release called "Arrows" after which the band went on a club tour throughout Romania.

+In May 2025 Victor Ghioca joined the band as the new drummer.

+Starting with January 2026 the band coopted Raul Bularca as the new guitarist and Sorin Erhan as the new bass player.